Exciton-Enhanced Spontaneous Parametric Down-Conversion in Two-Dimensional Crystals

+The theory of the general nonlinear optical response in semiconductors has been studied mostly within the independent particle approximation (IPA)~\cite{levine1990one,sipe1993nonlinear,luppi2010ab,young2012first,rangel2017large,Thygesen2021ACSnano}.
+However, in layered 2D materials, dielectric screening is reduced, and electron-hole (or excitonic) interactions dominate the linear optical response~\cite{wang2018colloquium}.
+It is therefore critical to understand the effect of excitons on the nonlinear optical response.
+A number of studies on nonlinear optical properties \cite{attaccalite2011real,attaccalite2013nonlinear,kolos2021giant,chan2021giant} have been performed using real-time approaches that account for excitonic effects.
+However, these real-time approaches do not provide clear insights into the origin of the peaks in the nonlinear susceptibilities.
+On the other hand, spectra for second-harmonic-generation (SHG), the inverse process of degenerate SPDC, were computed for bulk zinc-blende structures within a first principles $GW$ plus Bethe-Salpeter-Equation ($GW$-BSE) approach in the frequency domain~\cite{2005PRB,chang2001excitonic,riefer2017solving}, but the origin of the SHG peaks was not discussed.
+Some excitonic effects were observed in the SHG spectra, albeit not drastic~\cite{2005PRB,chang2001excitonic,riefer2017solving}.

-In this work, we develop a theory for SPDC and SFG that accounts for excitonic effects.
-Specifically, we formulate the second-order polarization response using time-dependent perturbation theory for a many-body system, treating the excitonic effect within a first principles $GW$ plus Bethe-Salpeter-Equation ($GW$-BSE) approach.
-Applying the theory to monolayer NbOX$_2$ (X = I, Cl), prototypical 2D materials of significant current interest in nonlinear optics~\cite{abdelwahab2022giant,abdelwahab2023highly,guo2023ultrathin,AdvMaterNbOI2}, we show that the probability amplitude of generating entangled photon pairs is significantly enhanced by excitonic effects.
-Interexciton couplings together with excitonic resonances lead to order-of-magnitude enhancements in the second-order optical response.
-Our computed polarization-dependent SHG intensities are in good agreement with recent experiments~\cite{abdelwahab2022giant}.
+In this work, we evaluate the Lehmann representation of the second-order susceptibility, using as a basis the many-body excitations obtained from $GW$-BSE.
+Applying the approach to monolayer NbOX$_2$ (X = I, Cl), prototypical 2D materials of significant current interest in nonlinear optics~\cite{abdelwahab2022giant,abdelwahab2023highly,guo2023ultrathin,AdvMaterNbOI2}, we show that the probability amplitude of generating entangled photon pairs is significantly enhanced by excitonic effects.
+Interexciton transitions together with excitonic resonances lead to order-of-magnitude enhancements in the second-order optical response.
+We benchmark our approach by comparing our computed polarization-dependent SHG intensities with recent experiments~\cite{abdelwahab2022giant}; good agreement is obtained and the importance of excitons is clearly illustrated.
 We further predict the existence of a double-resonance condition for NbOCl$_2$, that can dramatically increase the expected yield of entangled photon pairs compared to the non-resonant case.
-This work illustrates the fundamental excitonic origins of SPDC in 2D layered materials, and demonstrates the as-yet undiscovered potential of exciton-enhanced SPDC in 2D crystals, thus paving the way for further advancements in the field of 2D quantum photonics.
+This work illustrates the fundamental excitonic origins of SPDC in 2D layered materials, and demonstrates the potential of exciton-enhanced SPDC in 2D crystals, thus paving the way for further advancements in the field of 2D quantum photonics.